 Here are pictures from the conference, mostly taken by Cristy Reid, and a few by me.

 You can find all presentations here.

 There is no signup yet for next year’s VALUEx Vail conference, which will most likely be June 19-21.
-To be notified about it just subscribe to my articles by following this link ).

 Josh’s take on Amazon was that it changes the way we shop.
 Our normal brick and mortar shopping habits are simple: we go to stores every so often, where the merchants have performed their “black art” of merchandise selection, trying to maximize their limited real estate to have the highest appeal to the average shopper (to be more precise: the shopper with the largest wallet).
 Amazon doesn’t try to appeal to the average shopper or to the wealthiest one, it appeals to the most important shopper – you.
 Its merchandising strategy is simple: supply everything!
 With the internet and thus Amazon being on our smart phones, tablets, PCs, etc., we can shop on Amazon whenever we realize we need something – instantly.